 Inclusive Design vs Customizable Design

-Instead of making different users adapt to one system, can we create a flexible and customizable approach to adjust to different users and user scenarios?
+Instead of making different types of users to adapt to one system, how might we create a flexible and customizable approach to adjust itself to fit different users and scenarios?

 We first suggested specific interaction patterns about how people use their body-gesture to control digital products or convey their intentions.